Cacodemon345/uefidoom/readme.md

     This will disable the warnings (don't worry, the project will build and run).

 6. Move the "uefidoom" folder from this project inside Applications.
+7. Download the AudioDxe source code from http://github.com/Goldfish64/AudioPkg.
+Disable the warnings there too.
-7. Open a command prompt, type `edksetup.bat` (assuming you set up the environment properly) and then type `build -t VS2015 -b DEBUG -a X64`
+8. Open a command prompt, type `edksetup.bat` (assuming you set up the environment properly) and then type `build -t VS2015 -b DEBUG -a X64`
-8. If everything goes well, look for a file called "doom.efi" inside this path:
+9. If everything goes well, look for a file called "doom.efi" inside this path:
 `path\to\edk2\Build\AppPkg\DEBUG_VS2015\X64\`
-9. Now just copy `doom.wad` (the Registered DOOM 1 1.9 IWAD file) into it.
+10. Now just copy `doom.wad` (the Registered DOOM 1 1.9 IWAD file) into it.
 This should make sure everything is ready for playing.
-Running:
+# Running:
 Make sure you have a UEFI environment in your real hardware.
 Also, make sure the executable resides inside a FAT32 partition and that the DOOM 1 IWAD file resides in the same directory as the executable.
 You will also need UEFI command-line shell for that (binaries are available online).
 Steps: